 About the League of Women Voters of Nevada County

-In 1920 LWV was established to neither support nor oppose any political party or candidate for public office and that policy continues today to ensure that the League’s voice is heard above the tumult of party politics.
-The League’s nonpartisan policy has made possible wide acceptance of the League’s educational activities.
-At the same time the League is a political organization and encourages members to participate fully in the political party of their choice.
+In 1920, when the League of Women Voters (LWV) was founded, they made a choice to neither support nor oppose any political party or candidate for public office.
+That choice continues today to ensure that the League’s voice is heard above the tumult of party politics.
+The League’s nonpartisan policy has added strength has made possible wide acceptance of the League’s Voter Service and other educational activities.
+At the same time, the League is a political organization and encourages members and the voting public to participate fully in the political party of their choice.
+This provides a unique advantage to the League.
+Read more about the details of our non-partisan policy here.

 Who We Are